Magneto: Combining Small and Large Language Models for Schema Matching: Experimental Evaluation

 We evaluated the \texttt{Jaccard-Levenshtein} baseline proposed in~\cite{valentine2021} and the \texttt{Cupid} algorithm~\cite{cupid2001}.
-However, since they consistently performed significantly worse than the other methods, we exclude them from the reporting for clarity.
-We used the implementations available in the Valentine repository these methods~\cite{valentine2021}.
+However, both methods consistently performed significantly worse than other approaches across all experiments, so we excluded them from the plots for clarity.
+We used the implementations available in the Valentine repository for all traditional approaches~\cite{valentine2021}.

-We also used recent approaches that use LMs: \texttt{ISResMat} which leverages contrastive learning and embeddings from SLMs~\cite{inSituSchMatcICDE2024}, and \texttt{Unicorn}, a supervised and general approach using language models for data encoding and trained for data integration tasks~\cite{tu2023unicorn}. \hide{\begin{myitemize} \item \texttt{ISResMat}: Leverages contrastive learning and embeddings from SLMs~\cite{inSituSchMatcICDE2024}. \item \texttt{Unicorn}: A supervised and general approach using language models for data encoding and trained for data integration tasks~\cite{tu2023unicorn}. \end{myitemize}} We used the implementation from the authors for \texttt{ISResMat}.
+We also compared \alg against recent approaches that use LMs: \texttt{ISResMat} which leverages contrastive learning and embeddings from SLMs~\cite{inSituSchMatcICDE2024}, and \texttt{Unicorn}, a supervised and general approach using language models for data encoding and trained for data integration tasks~\cite{tu2023unicorn}. \hide{\begin{myitemize} \item \texttt{ISResMat}: Leverages contrastive learning and embeddings from SLMs~\cite{inSituSchMatcICDE2024}. \item \texttt{Unicorn}: A supervised and general approach using language models for data encoding and trained for data integration tasks~\cite{tu2023unicorn}. \end{myitemize}} We used the implementation from the authors for \texttt{ISResMat}.
 For \texttt{Unicorn}, we used the pre-trained model and implementation provided by the authors.
 The match scores were derived from the model's predicted match probabilities.
 It is important to note that \texttt{Unicorn} requires external training data for optimal performance.
 The zero-shot version performed significantly worse than other baselines and was excluded from our evaluation.
 We report Unicorn numbers for the algorithm in Valentine datasets for completeness, but note that its model was trained on the fabricated datasets from Valentine~\cite{valentine2021}, so data leakage can influence the reported results.

 \myparagraph{Implementation Details} The \coma algorithm is implemented in Java. \alg and all other methods are written in Python.
 We use MPNet as our underlying small language model.
 It is pre-trained on masked and permuted language tasks, enabling precise contextual understanding of unordered text in column headers and entries~\cite{song2020mpnet,deepJoin2023,sheetrit2024rematch}.
 For the LLM reranker, we use the \texttt{GPT-4o-mini} model from the \texttt{OpenAI} API due to its robust performance and cost-effectiveness.
 However, these choices are flexible; alternative models can be easily integrated as replacements based on cost or performance requirements.
 It is important to note that our study does not focus on determining the optimal model for this task.